spyderkam/Tactics-Board/devScripts/notes.md

   - If player numbers are turned on, dragging is not optimized

-## Future Upgrades
+## Future Upgrade

- - Ability to toggle off/on teams
   - More formations to be added to the respective dropdown menus
   - A second and third line tool to be added
   - Ability to use other `Shape` tools without having to toggle off the current ones
+  - Dragging is still very rough now that I am using it practically